 She has managed large-scale investigations such as chemical weapons in Iraq and one of the world’s great secrecy havens, and she executed audience development strategies grow their readership.
 She has won several in-house awards including for coverage of Nelson Mandela’s death.

-Shreeya Sinha is an award-winning journalist and producer at the Foreign desk of The New York Times.
-She was most recently a producer at the Asia Society, where she shot video interviews with global leaders, produced multimedia packages, and wrote about the rise of Asia.
+Prior to joining The Times, she was a multimedia journalist at the nonprofit Asia Society, where she shot video interviews with global leaders, produced multimedia packages, and wrote about the rise of Asia.

-Shreeya grew up in India, Nigeria, Zimbabwe, Vietnam, Bangladesh, and the foothills of the Indian Himalayas.
+Shreeya grew up in India, Nigeria, Zimbabwe, Vietnam and Bangladesh.
 She received her master’s degree with honors from the Columbia University Graduate School of Journalism and a bachelor’s in Politics and International Relations from Brandeis University.

 “Shreeya Sinha interviewed me, for her web site, on Nalanda University – the ancient university which is being re-established through joint efforts of India, China, Japan, Singapore and other Asian countries.
 I was very impressed about the quality of her journalistic talents.
 I am sure she will flourish in this profession.” – Nobel-prize winning economist Amartya Sen

 Please email shreeyasinha[at]gmail.com or connect via social media.